 - Will individuals have the ability to maintain their private health insurance?
 What will be the role of private health insurers?

 - Would taxpayers be on the hook to pay for the national pharmacare plan?

 There’s no shortage of opinion on the potential changes.
 They will have a massive impact on the Canadian healthcare industry and may indicate that Canada is going to be a more challenging place for innovative companies to operate.
 While many different groups have a stake in these changes –– one thing is clear.
 All stakeholders must consider the needs of patients, placing them at the centre of their decisions.

 Whether working with patients, advocacy groups, pharmaceutical companies, government, academia, research or trade, your team at NATIONAL and AXON are here to help guide you through this change.
 Reach out to one of our healthcare experts today.

 And, for those inspired to share your views with the Government of Canada’s Advisory Council on the Implementation of National Pharmacare, you can have your say by visiting letstalkhealth.ca before September 28, 2018.

-——— Written by Candice Bruton, former Director, NATIONAL Public Relations
+——— Candice Bruton is a former Director at NATIONAL Public Relations